walt-id/waltid-identity/waltid-libraries/credentials/waltid-mdoc-proximity/README.md

 cancel its coroutine when the host ends an active session.
 Do not reuse session keys or engagement material for a later presentation.

+`ProximityConnection.awaitClosed()` reports the first observed connection closure without receiving messages or starting another inactivity timer.
+The engine races this signal against request preparation, consent and response authorization.
+Loss of the selected connection cancels that application work and produces a transport failure; a disconnected reader cannot leave an actionable review waiting for a tap.
+Consent handlers and request processors must cooperate with coroutine cancellation.
+Cancelling a closure observer does not close the connection.
+Hybrid adapters report closure only when no bearer can continue.

 A valid request with no returnable data sends an encrypted empty response and ends in `MdocHolderSessionResult.NoData` without requesting consent or resolving holder keys. `NoData.exchange` identifies that final request; an earlier exchange